 As well as the long bar there are several self-service drinks stations where unsurprisingly, being an Australian airline the wines are Australian.
 Deciding that ordering an Espresso Martini when I’m caffeine sensitive before an overnight flight was unwise, I stuck to the bubbles and ordering a peach Bellini as well as the great range of soft drinks and juices including iced tea and chilled water.

 If you are looking to stay awake there are several coffee machines as well as a barista who can make you a decent coffee.

 My only real piece of criticism about the lounge is the fact plastic straws are supplied with drinks from the bar.
 Not a week goes by where the effects of plastic on sea life doesn’t cross my Facebook timeline and given Qantas’s reason for being isn’t exactly environmentally friendly, this is a small thing they could easily change.

 As well as a decent buffet which changes throughout the day there is a daily special.
 When I visited it was pork and prawn wonton soup at lunch, and fish during the dinner service.

 Among the buffet options were plenty of salads, fresh fruit, hot items (including a vegetarian Japanese curry), cheese, crackers and grapes (a must in any airline lounge) and desserts (poppy-seed and orange cake, chocolate brownie, panna cotta and a salted caramel cheesecake).

 The bathroom was also stunning and contained products by Aspar which smell absolutely divine.

 Despite being basically empty when I arrived it did fill up to the point of all seats basically being filled around an hour before my boarding time.
-The Qantas Hong Kong lounge is obviously meeting the needs of the airline’s customers and my experience in the lounge was absolutely fabulous.
+This Hong Kong airport lounge is obviously meeting the needs of this airline’s customers and my experience in the lounge was absolutely fabulous.